The Best Tips for Switching Specialties in Nursing 987839088534212 [9:30 AM] Katie Iglewski

 If you’ve already eliminated the possibility that the staff or organization is making you feel unhappy, you might consider changing specialties.

-For some nurses, some specialties are not suitable for them.
+Some specialties are not suitable for some nurses.
 In addition, working with the same types of trauma or cases for an extended period can be exhausting.

 #3: You Need a New Challenge